pan3rock/mode-kissing/README.md

 # mode-kissing
 Efficient Computation of Dispersion Curves in Low-velocity Layered Half-spaces

 A recurring challenge in practical scenarios involves models incorporating low-velocity layers, where the occurrence of ``mode-kissing'' and missing roots presents difficulties.
 In response to this issue, we present an algorithm designed to generate supplementary samples between neighboring roots at points of mode-kissing.
-This innovative approach leverages the fast delta matrix algorithm in conjunction with a root-searching technique.
 By incorporating additional samples, our proposed algorithm demonstrates remarkable efficacy and stability, establishing itself as a valuable tool with broad applicability in related fields.

 ## Dependencies